 - Curious about the demographics of the WIC program, or what the more common nutritional risks are for each WIC participant category?

-Check out the interactive graphs that accompany this report that summarizes the demographic characteristics of WIC participants nationwide.
-It includes information on participant income and nutrition risk characteristics, estimates breastfeeding initiation rates for WIC infants, and describes WIC members of migrant farm-worker families.
+Check out this latest report that summarizes the demographic characteristics of WIC participants nationwide.
+It includes information on participant income and health related characteristics and behaviors, estimates breastfeeding initiation rates for WIC infants, and describes WIC members of migrant farm-worker families.

 - Want to know your State agency's estimated coverage rate of those eligible for WIC?

-- Interested in seeing the number of participants vs. the number of those eligible in your State and how these have changed over the years?
+- Interested in seeing the number of participants vs. the number of those eligible in your State?

 The WIC Food Cost Containment Practices Study examined about 30 voluntary food-specific restrictions and manufacturer rebates (on foods other than infant formula) with the goal of identifying practices that reduce food costs without adversely affecting participant outcomes.